SRayen/Trello-Clone-NextJS/README.md

 ## Overview :

 This is a clone application for Trello.
-This has been built for learning purpose.
+This has been built for learning purposes.

 ## Demo :